JohnnysavageNI/battleship/README.md

 Before starting the project I created a flowchart to plan out how everything would work.
 This made it easier when it came to coding as I could referring back to it to understand what I should do next and making sure everything made sense and flowed correctly.

 ![Image of flowchart](assets/images/flowchart.png)

+## Future Features

+ - Restart game option
+ - Increase number of attempts allowed based on grid size
+ - Allow more than one ship